 In Equation~\ref{eq:Instances}, condition $(a)$ requires that any itemset of $S$ is a sub-itemset of an itemset of $W$, while condition $(b)$ specifies the order of itemsets of $W$ needs to respect.
-In addition, any itemset of $W$ cannot be a super-itemset of two distinct itemsets of $S$.
+In addition, no itemset of $W$ can be a super-itemset of two distinct itemsets of $S$.
 This condition does not impose any time constraint between itemsets.
 Conditions $(c)$ and $(d)$ specify minimal occurrences: if a minimal occurrence of $S$ has been identified in the interval $\left[i_1, i_n\right]$, there can not be any minimal occurrence of $S$ in a strict subinterval of $\left[i_1, i_n\right]$.
-Without loss of generality, ``occurrence'' denotes ``minimal occurrence'' in the remainder of this paper.
+For sake of simplification, ``occurrence'' denotes ``minimal occurrence'' in the remainder of this paper.

 Then, the \emph{support} of a sequential pattern $S$ in sequence $W$, denoted $supp_W(S)$, is the cardinality of $\mathcal{I}_{W}(S)$, \ie $supp_W(S) = card\left(\mathcal{I}_{W}\left(S\right)\right)$.
-The support measure $supp_W(\cdotp)$ is anti-monotonic on the set of sequential patterns with associated partial order $\prec$ \cite{Tatti2012}.
+The support measure $supp_W(\cdotp)$ is anti-monotonic on the set of sequential patterns with associated partial order $\preceq$ \cite{Tatti2012}.
 Given a threshold $\sigma$, we say that a sequential pattern $S$ is \emph{frequent} in a stream window $W$ iff $supp_W(S) \geq \sigma$.

 Mining frequent sequential patterns \textbf{incrementally} is therefore to extract frequent sequential patterns in a sequence $W=\langle w_1, \ldots, w_m \rangle$ from the ones in $W'=\langle w_0, \ldots, w_{m-1}\rangle$.
-This recursively mining frequent sequential patterns enables to mine a stream of itemsets, \ie to maintain the set of frequent sequential patterns in a window sliding over a stream of itemsets.
+This recursively mining of frequent sequential patterns enables to mine a stream of itemsets, \ie to maintain the set of frequent sequential patterns in a window sliding over a stream of itemsets.

-\section{Incremental algorithm for sequential patterns}
+\section{Incremental Algorithm for Sequential Patterns}

 Our proposed approach relies on representing the set of frequent sequential patterns (or patterns for short) in a tree structure inspired by the prefixing method of PSP \cite{Masseglia1998}.
-PSP represents a set of frequent sequenial patterns as a tree with two types of edges: the edges representing sequentiality ($\mathcal{S}$) between itemsets and the edges representing the composition ($\mathcal{C}$) of itemsets.
+PSP represents a set of frequent sequential patterns as a tree with two types of edges: the edges representing sequentiality ($\mathcal{S}$) between itemsets and the edges representing the composition ($\mathcal{C}$) of itemsets.
 Masseglia et \al~\cite{Masseglia1998} showed that such representation is memory efficient.